PratikSingh121/ResearchPlot/readme.md

 1. Execute the main script.
 2. Enter the topic, keyword, question, or statement when prompted.
-3. The LangChain Research Assistant will analyze the input, generate relevant questions, and provide Mermaid code for a flowchart.
+3. ResearchPlot will analyze the input, ask relevant questions, provide Mermaid code for a flowchart and the flowchart itself.
 4. Visualize the flowchart to represent the research findings.
+5. Image is saved in outputs folder.